The New EXP 7i is the updated version of the older model of the same name, but it’s still one of NordicTrack’s budget-friendlier models.

 A 300 lb weight limit is pretty standard though, and certainly high enough to accommodate most users.

-Overall, the EXP 7i definitely isn’t the heaviest-duty treadmill in this price range, but it does come with a nice spacious running surface and the customizable shock absorbing system is a nice touch.
+Overall, the EXP 7i definitely isn’t the heaviest-duty treadmill in this price range, but it does come with a decent running surface that’ll fit most runners comfortably.

 Having a strong motor is a good thing because it’ll make your belt action feel smoother, especially when jogging or running at faster speeds.